Rights of Employees

 Our New Jersey severance agreement lawyers frequently negotiate severance packages for clients with and without legal claims.

 If you would like help negotiating a severance package before you are hired or after you have been fired or laid off, or if you need help understanding the offer you received in New Jersey or New York, we can help.
-Please feel free to call us at (201) 777-2250 to schedule a meeting with one of our New Jersey severance pay attorneys today.
+Please contact us online, or call us at (201) 777-2250, to schedule a meeting with one of our New Jersey severance pay attorneys.